SamWiIIiams/remote-file-browser/DesignDoc.md

 #### Trade-offs

-### NodeJS backend API
+### NodeJS web server & API

-The backend API will receive requests for a directory location from the frontend and return the data in that directory.
+The nodeJS backend will use ExpressJS to create a lightweight server for serving the static files from the React application.
+The API will receive requests for a directory location from the frontend and return the data in that directory.
 It will also provide authentication capabilities by verifying a user has an active session open each time they make an API call for new information.

 #### Dependencies and libraries

 - bcrypt: For hashing and comparing passwords
-- ExpressJS: Library for making simple and lightweight RESTful API
+- ExpressJS: Framework for making simple and lightweight web service and RESTful API

 #### Endpoints